TheRealEureka/DockerTemplate/README.md

 ## Usage
 1. Clone this repository.
-2. Place your web application in the `public` directory.
+2. Place your web application in the `public/` directory.
 3. Finaly run `docker-compose up --build` to start the container.

 ## Database